Hector-class ironclad

 The Hector-class ironclads were a pair of armoured frigates built for the Royal Navy (RN) in the 1860s.
 Hector was completed in 1864 and assigned to the Channel Fleet until she began a refit in 1867.
-Valiant's builder went bankrupt and delayed her launching by a year.
+Valiant's builder went bankrupt, delaying her launching by a year.
 The ship then had to wait almost another five years to receive her guns and be commissioned.
 Both ships were assigned to the Reserve Fleet from 1868 until they were paid off in 1885–1886.
 They were mobilized during the Russo-Turkish War of 1877–1878, but saw no action.
 They were hulked in the late 1890s and assigned to shore establishments.
 Hector was scrapped in 1905, but Valiant was converted into a floating oil tank in 1926; she was sold for scrap thirty years later.

 Design and description

 The Hector-class ironclads, like their immediate predecessors, the Defence class, were designed as smaller and cheaper versions of the Warrior-class armoured frigates.
 They were modified versions of the Defence class with additional armour and more powerful engines.

 The ships were 280 ft 2 in long between perpendiculars, had a beam of 56 ft 5 in and a draft of 26 ft 2 in.
 They were 300 LT overweight and displaced 7000 LT.
 The hull was subdivided by watertight transverse bulkheads into 92 compartments and had a double bottom underneath the engine and boiler rooms.
 The ships were designed with a very low centre of gravity and had a metacentric height of 4 ft 6 in.
 While handy in manoeuvring they rolled quite badly.
 The ships had a crew of 530 officers and ratings.